-- Replacement of brake lines, hoses and other brake components
+- Replacement of brake lines, hoses, or other brake components

 BRAKE FLUID CHANGE

 Over time, brake fluid can become contaminated as moisture builds up.
 Most brake components contain copper and when copper is exposed to moisture, it begins to erode.
-As brake components erode, particles can begin to contaminate the brake fluid - and that means it's time for a brake fluid change.
-During your free brake check, a Tire and Auto Service Professional will inspect and perform a strip dip brake fluid test to determine if you need a brake fluid change.
-If the strip dip brake fluid tests reveals that your brake fluid is contaminated then it's time for a brake fluid change.
+As brake components erode particles can begin to contaminate the brake fluid.
+Contaminated fluid can affect the performance of your brakes and potentially damage your braking system.
+During your free brake inspection, a Tire and Auto Service Professional will inspect and test your brake fluid to determine if it needs to be changed.
+If the brake fluid test detects impurities it is time for a brake fluid exchange.

-The need for brake bleeding arises when air gets into your brake fluid line.
-The introduction of air into the brake fluid can be caused by a leak, overrunning of the master cylinder, or simply from having had recent work done on your brakes.
-If air has made its way into your brake fluid line, it causes your brake pedal to have a soft, spongy feeling when you press down on it.
+Brake bleeding becomes necessary when air gets into your brake fluid line.
+This can be caused by a leak, overrunning of the master cylinder, or simply from having work done on your brakes.
+If air makes its way into your brake fluid line, it causes your brake pedal to have a soft, spongy feeling when you press down on it.
 If you are experiencing this when braking, you may need brake bleeding to correct the problem.